garrandall/popular-music-data/tracks/as-long-as-it-matters-gin-blossoms.md

 There's no more than we've already got
 I'll be all right
 As long as it matters
-As long as you're here with me now...
+As long as you're here with me now
 Forget that our time is almost up I'll be all right...